j178/leetgo/README_en.md

 ## Highlight of features

-- Pick question with a simple and fancy UI.
+- Generate description, skeleton code and testing code for a question
-- Generate skeleton code and testing code for a question.
+- Customize the code template for generated code, use modifiers to preprocess code
-- Run test cases on your local machine.
+- Run test cases on your local machine
-- Wait and generate contest questions just in time.
+- Wait and generate contest questions just in time, test and submit all at once
-- (Will) Support both leetcode.com and leetcode.cn
+- (Will) Support both leetcode.com and leetcode.c
-- Read cookies from browser automatically, no need to provide password.
+- Read cookies from browser automatically, no need to provide password

 ## Language support